Nimmi: Completion of Love & God

 At this point, Nimmi opted for early retirement and marriage, but not before investing her best efforts into one last film production.
-Director K. Asif had started his version of the Laila–Majnun love legend, Love & God even before completing his magnum opus Mughal-e-Azam (1960).
+Director K. Asif had started his version of the Laila–Majnun love legend, Love and God even before completing his magnum opus Mughal-e-Azam (1960).
 Nimmi believed that Love & God would be a fitting swan song to her career and her claim to eternal fame just as Mughal-e-Azam had immortalised its leading lady, Madhubala.
 K. Asif had problems casting the male lead before finally selecting Guru Dutt as Nimmi's co-star.
 However, Guru Dutt's sudden and premature death put a halt to the film's shooting.
 Sanjeev Kumar was cast as his replacement but the film was shelved altogether when the director K. Asif died.
 Nimmi had retired from films for over two decades by the time K. Asif's widow Akhtar Asif released Love & God on 6 June 1986 in incomplete form.
-The film suffers badly from compromised editing in an attempt to cover the fact that several key scenes and a clear climax were not filmed before Asif died.
-But the footage that Nimmi completed before the film was shelved showed she had delivered a subtle and sensitive portrayal and looked beautiful in Technicolor and the period costumes.

-In 2013, in a rare interview with Rajya Sabha TV, Nimmi recounted her complete Hindi film career, from her beginnings as a child in Agra, her first break in Barsaat to the current day, and her experiences during this time.

 Personal life

 In her interview with Irfan and Rajya Sabha TV, Nimmi recounted that she first saw a photo of her husband Ali Raza, himself a scriptwriter with Mehboob studios, during a shooting at Famous studio.
 Her hairdresser had shown her Raza's photo in the film magazine "Filmindia" and asked her why she did not want to marry him.
 She liked the idea as she had heard about Ali Raza.
 Soon, her co-actor Mukri also suggested the same.
 They acted as cupids, subsequently, their parents met, and then they were married.
 Thus, the match was arranged by the two families in the usual Indian way.
-The couple was not blessed with children, and they were both deeply disappointed by this.
+The couple did not have children, and they were both deeply disappointed by this.
 They subsequently adopted Nimmi's sister's son, who now lives in Manchester.
 Her husband Ali Raza died in 2007.